RockLib/RockLib.Messaging/docs/Kafka.md

 - producerConfig
   - The configuration used in creation of the Kafka producer.

+The third has the following parameters:

+- name
+  - The name of the instance of KafkaSender.
+- topic
+  - The topic to produce messages to.
+- bootstrapServers
+  - List of brokers as a CSV list of broker host or host:port.
+- schemaId
+  - Schema ID for broker to validate message schema against
+- messageTimeoutMs (optional, defaults to 10000)
+  - Local message timeout.
+This value is only enforced locally and limits the time a produced message waits for successful delivery.
+A time of 0 is infinite.
+This is the maximum time librdkafka may use to deliver a message (including retries).
+Delivery error occurs when either the retry count or the message timeout are exceeded.

 ---

 To add an KafkaSender to a service collection for dependency injection, use the `AddKafkaSender` method, optionally passing in a `configureOptions` callback: